CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/08-insert-emp-dept-asc.md

 According to the business scenario, John works in Sales, Mary works in Research, and Arnold and Jeffery work in Accounting.

 The Employee Department Association table has foreign key references to the Employee and Department tables.
-This implies that we cannot insert a row into the employee_department_asc without referencing a valid employee_id in the Employee table and a valid department_number in theDepartment table.
+This implies that we cannot insert a row into the employee_department_asc table without referencing a valid employee_id in the Employee table and a valid department_number in the Department table.

-The insert statement below uses a select statement to associate department_number and employee_id based on employee_first_name, employee_last_name and department_name.
+The insert statement below uses a SELECT statement to associate department_number and employee_id based on employee_first_name, employee_last_name and department_name.

 ```
 INSERT INTO employee_department_asc(